ES2Spring2019-ComputinginEngineering/project-one-coding-simpletons/README.md

 - Simulation: (Spyder) Includes 1 function which plots the simulated data for a given pendulum length and calculates the peirod.

 - data collection: (Mu.editor) Records data from the microbit and generates a file with acceleration and time values.

+- L text files: Each L file is a data file with acceleration and time values from the microbit.
+They are named in the format L(group number, ie. 1st length, 2nd length, etc.)(trial number, ie. 1st trial, 2nd trial, etc.).